 |

-mounting is a process that attach individual file systems to their mount points on the directory hierarchy.
+Mounting a filesystem is a process that attach individual file systems to their mount points on the directory hierarchy.
 This action makes a file system accessible to the system and to the users.

 You use the unmounting process to detach a file system from its mount point in the directory hierarchy.
 This action makes a file system unavailable to the system or users.

-After you have created a file system by using the newfs command, you must attach it to the Solaris OE directory hierarchy at a mount point.
+After you have created a file system by using the newfs command, you must attach it to the Solaris directory hierarchy at a mount point.
 A mount point is a directory that is the point of connection for a file system.
 File systems are commonly referred to by the names of their mount points, for example, the / (root) file system or the /usr file system.

 To determine which file systems are currently mounted use